 Lululemon also developed an impactful program called Here To Be, where at-risk and under-served communities can experience the healing benefits of yoga.
 Lululemon partners with non-profits to strengthen this program and help those with chronic stress.

-These five brands mentioned above are just a few that have started making a bigger difference than just what they sell.
+These seven brands mentioned above are just a few that have started making a bigger difference than just what they sell.

 Brands are also able to showcase corporate cause campaigns where they leverage TV shows and feature films to build in that messaging through product placement integration.
 Having your brand integrated within the storyline of a show or movie gets your message across to the millions who view it in a hugely impactful way.